 A GPU cannot function without a CPU.
 It takes data from the CPU and utilizes it to render images that the user can view on the display.

-But, that data can’t exist without the CPU.
-In some ways, a GPU is considered to be more limited in function, though it is fast, the operations required are basic and repetitive.
+But that data can’t exist without the CPU.
+In some ways, a GPU is considered more limited in function.
+Though it is fast, the operations required are basic and repetitive.

 Because the tasks are so repetitive, your GPU doesn’t need all the capabilities of your CPU.
 It’s better at its specific job, but it cannot handle anything else that a CPU regulates.